enthought/Numpy-Tutorial-SciPyConf-2022/README.md

     ```
     $ git clone git@github.com:enthought/Numpy-Tutorial-SciPyConf-2022.git
     ```
     **NOTE**: If you are not familiar with Git, you can download a zipped archive of the material by clicking on this link: https://github.com/enthought/Numpy-Tutorial-SciPyConf-2022/archive/main.zip.
-Then, and unpack the zipped archive into a directoy named `Numpy-Tutorial-SciPyConf-2022/`.
-You may have to rename the unpacked directory to explicitly be `Numpy-Tutorial-SciPyConf-2022/`.
+Then, unpack the zipped archive into a directoy named `Numpy-Tutorial-SciPyConf-2022`.
+You may have to rename the unpacked directory to explicitly be `Numpy-Tutorial-SciPyConf-2022`.

 1. To test your installation, please execute the `check_env.py` script in the python virtual environment where you have installed the requirements (from step 2 above).

     If you created an Anaconda environment using the instructions above, you can use the same application window that you opened in step 1, or launch the platform specific application again -- Anaconda Prompt for Windows or Terminal.app for macOS.
     Be sure to navigate to where you downloaded this GitHub repository and activate your conda environment *before* executing `python check_env.py`:

     ```
     # Example path to course materials (yours may differ)